 “He who sins is of the devil, for the devil has sinned from the beginning.
 For this purpose the Son of God was manifested, that He might destroy the works of the devil.”
 (1 John 3:8 NKJV)

 Simply put, sin is “a missing of the mark.”
 Some synonyms for “sin” in the Bible include disobedience, error, fault, iniquity, transgression, trespass, ungodliness, lawlessness, or unrighteousness.

 The word “sin” or “sins” used in the New Testament came from three Greek words: “hamartema,” “hamartia,” and “hamartano.”

-A good understanding of these Greek words is very crucial to understanding deeply what the Scripture teaches about “sin” or “sins.”
+A good understanding of these Greek words is crucial to deeply understand what the Scripture teaches about “sin” or “sins.”

-While the Greek word “hamartano” is used more often than “hamartema,” it is the Greek word “hamartia” that is mostly used in the New Testament for “sin”.
+While the Greek word “hamartano” is used more often than “hamartema,” it is the Greek word “hamartia”that is used chiefly in the New Testament for “sin.”

-This is very significant because the Greek word “hamartia” is a noun while “hamartano” is a verb.
-A noun denotes a person, place, or thing while a verb describes the action of a noun.
+That is very significant because the Greek word “hamartia” is a noun while “hamartano” is a verb.
+A noun denotes a person, place, or thing, while a verb describes the action of a noun.

 Though the seat of “sin” is in the will, the body is the organic instrument (“the body of sin” Rom.
 6:6).
 This governing principle or power is often personified in the Scripture (Vine Expository Dictionary).

 The Greek word “hamartano” literally means “to miss the mark (and so not share in the prize);” figuratively, it means “to err, especially morally” (Strong’s Greek Dictionary).